geneticsequencing/ExzoCoin/README.md

 Cross-Chain Communication
 * Completely trustless and decentralized built-in Ethereum Bridge solution.
-* Transfer assets to and from any EVM compatible network, most notably Polygon and Ethereum mainnets.
+* Transfer assets to and from any EVM compatible network, most notably Exzo Network and Ethereum mainnets.
 * Transfer ERC-20 tokens, NFTs or wrapped native currencies.
 * Customize the bridge functionality using Bridge plugins.